Present Simple

 - "She works as a nurse."

-(especially for transport or classes)
+(especially for transport, classes, or official times)

 - "The bus leaves at 6:30."